And other simple DIY Antenna Contraptions

 While the AT-984A/G is an NSN-stock antenna, you can make a simpler field-expedient one by just using 150 feet (or more) of insulated WD-1A/TT field telephone wire instead.
 It is lighter (but harder to store) but is also insulated, a useful feature when everything is wet around the antenna.
 Not sure why the stock antenna uses bare wire – I certainly would have made it with insulated wire instead.
 Keep it off the foliage – these radios only put out about 2 watts, none to waste.

 A field expedient version is just 5 or more wavelengths of wire operating at your lowest planned frequency.
-Longer is better and also more directional (you need to aim it along the right azimuth accurately.)
+Longer is better and also more directional (you need to aim it near the correct azimuth accurately.)
 Configured as a long wire or supported in the middle as a vertical half-rhombic, these antennas will stretch your maximum range.
 Those antennas are bi-rirectional along the azimuth.
 If you terminate the far end with about 600 ohms to ground, that reduces the signal in the reverse direction.
 Run a ground wire under it if you can.
-These type antennas also work well on HF frequencies.

 A single-wire antenna such as this will perform better if the radio is “grounded”.
 Here’s a quick field expedient to meet that need:

 Above: If you do use/need a “ground” connection, here is a simple solution for your bag of field tricks.
 It is just a 12 inch aluminum mast/tent stake with the paint sanded off.
 Drill a hole for a 1/4 – 20 machine screw, nut, 2 flat washers and a wing nut – add your ground braid wire and a big alligator clip.
 Dig a fist-sized hole in the soil, fill it with water and pound the stake in the bottom.
 If you have a couple of salt packets from your MRE, sprinkle some in with the water and keep the soil wet.